 We accept submissions to the Iowa Review Awards during the month of January.
-Judges for the 2016 Awards were Brenda Shaughnessy (poetry), Kelly Link (fiction), and Eula Biss (nonfiction).
+Judges for the 2017 Awards were Joyelle McSweeney (poetry), Amelia Gray (fiction), and Charles D'Ambrosio (nonfiction).

 About the Contest

 Each January since 2003, The Iowa Review has invited submissions to The Iowa Review Awards, a writing contest in poetry, fiction, and creative nonfiction.
 Winners receive $1,500; first runners-up receive $750.
 Winners and runners-up are published in each December issue.

 Submit up to 25 pages of prose (double-spaced) or 10 pages of poetry (one poem or several, but no more than one poem per page).
 Work must be previously unpublished.
 Simultaneous submissions are fine assuming you inform us of acceptance elsewhere.

 To submit, visit iowareview.submittable.com during the month of January and follow these instructions:

 - Select the appropriate genre category.
 If you'd like to purchase a discounted yearlong subscription to The Iowa Review for $10, please choose a genre marked "(subscription)."
 Otherwise, choose "(no subscription)."

 - Include a cover letter listing your name, address, e-mail address and/or telephone number, and the title of each submitted work.
 (Please use the "Cover Letter" form field in Submittable; do not include the cover letter as part of your uploaded document.)